grithein/grithein/index.md

 ---
 {% include image.html url="images/Grit_pic.jpg" caption="" max_width="300px" align="right" %}

 I am a psychologist, neuroscientist and professor of Translational Social Neuroscience at the University of Würzburg (Germany).
-The work of my research group is devoted to the understanding of the motivational sources of behavior.
-Currently, we study motives that drive social behaviors, for example empathy, reciprocity, collectivism and egoism.
-We investigate how these motives interact, how they are shaped by learning, and how they are altered across the life span and in psychopathological conditions.
+The research at the Translational Social Neuroscience unit is devoted to the understanding of how social interactions shape human motivation, learning and behavior.
+Currently, we study social motivational states (e.g., empathy, collectivism, reciprocity, egoism), investigate their interactions, and test their impact on actual social behavior.
+Ultimately, we aim at developing tailored social interactions that can be used as a tool for the diagnostic and therapy of psychological disorders, e.g., from the anxiety disorder spectrum.
 Our approach integrates neuroscience, social and experimental psychology, and behavioral economics.
 We use a range of methods including brain imaging, computational modeling, and behavioral experiments.

-We work in close cooperation with the Institute of Medical Psychology at the Goethe-University Frankfurt/M. Our work is funded by the German Research Foundation.
+We work in cooperation with the Institute of Medical Psychology at the Goethe-University Frankfurt/M. Our work is funded by the German Research Foundation.

 ## Contact